alfrepo/blog/content/docs/notes/article000064.md

 - Web Search for RAG: Perform web searches using providers like SearXNG, Google PSE, Brave Search, serpstack, serper, Serply, DuckDuckGo, TavilySearch, SearchApi and Bing and inject the results directly into your chat experience.

 ### Flutter Mobile App.
-Hello World to access my API and
+Hello World to access my API.

+#### Business Case of App
+Use AI on Edge.
+Recognize hand written code (KLeiderbörse).
+Append to a Google Docs file, written in configured online store.

+Columns

+- code
+- price
+- date time
+- complete recognized string